roniemartinez/rasam/README.md

 #### @action decorator

-The `@action` decorator converts function into an Action classes.
+The `@action` decorator converts function into an Action class.
 Here is an example of how we can write custom classes in Rasa:

 ```python